Paul Fleischman

-Paul Fleischman (born 1952) is an American writer of children's books.
+Paul Fleischman (born in 1952) is an American writer of children's books.
 He and his father Sid Fleischman have both won the Newbery Medal from the American Library Association recognizing the year's "most distinguished contribution to American literature for children".
 For the body of his work he was the United States author nominee for the international Hans Christian Andersen Award in 2012.

 Early life

 Paul Fleischman was born in Monterey, California and raised in Santa Monica, California, the son of children's book author Sid Fleischman.
 At 19, he took a cross-country bicycle and train trip which ended with him living in a 200-year-old house in New Hampshire.
 The experience led to his historical fiction dealing with the Puritans' Indian wars, colonial peddlers, Philadelphia's yellow fever epidemic, and the Civil War.
 He attended college at University of California Berkeley and the University of New Mexico.
 Before writing full-time, he worked as a bagel baker, library shelver, bookstore clerk, and proofreader, the last leading to his grammar watchdog groups Colonwatch and The Society for the Prevention of Cruelty to English.